hfoley/SynapseLoad/ADFPosh/readme.md

 ## Steps
 1. Copy the files to a directory locally.
-2. Update the files in bold above for your environment.
-PowerShell scripts will have variables at the
+2. Update the PowerShell scripts in bold above for your environment.
+PowerShell scripts will have variables at the top of the script.
+3. Update the json files above with details for your environment.
+Specifics to each file are below
+	1. ADLSGen2LinkedService.json - You will need to update the URL path.
+You can get this in the Azure Portal in the Properties pane.
+Use the Data Lake Storage endpoint.
+It will looks something like https://<storage account name>.dfs.core.windows.net.
+	2.